notice

 Plainville Choral Society

 We are a chorus that was founded in 1970.
 We are made up of people from all walks of life and musical backgrounds.
-There are three performances a year: a holiday concert in December, a concert in March and a full length Broadway show in May.
+There are two or three performances a year: A Christmas concert in December and a spring show in May.
 We also perform in the community as well as in surrounding towns.
 To date, four original choral compositions have been commissioned by the group and premiere performances given.
 There are two scholarships given each year to college music students.
 In addition to the adult group, there is a youth theater that does a production in the summer.

 Music from all periods and styles are performed.
 Anything from Mozart's requiem to 1950's Do wop.